 "Angelo's™, a landmark on Federal Hill"

 In 1924, Angelo's Civita Farnese Restaurant opened its doors on Atwells Avenue.
-Farnese is a tiny town located 125 miles north west of Rome (central Italy) and the name reflected the style of Italian cooking the new settlers to Federal Hill could expect inside.
+Farnese is a tiny town located 60 miles northwest of Rome (central Italy) and the name reflected the style of Italian cooking the new settlers to Federal Hill could expect inside.
 Angelo’s was the "workingman's" restaurant, a restaurant without frills serving simple, delicious food made from village recipes.
 Each dish was hearty and substantial, never expensive, and the restaurant possessed an ambiance that was and still is, unique.

 A place where the food is known to be plentiful and the prices affordable, Angelo's has had history's help in establishing itself as a landmark in Rhode Island.
 The humble restaurant survived the Great Depression.
 That's when Angelo's tradition of serving french fries with meatballs began, offering an inexpensive way for patrons to have a full stomach, all the while not emptying their wallets.